 Then starts the brainstorming.
-This part I do by myself, because it could overwhelm the client.
-I write down ideas, select the main keywords from all the previous research, and try to find ways to connect them.
-I start the doodles!
-For the visuals of this post I'll be using a recent project, Ariel Elizabeth Designs, as an example.
+I do this part of the logo design process by myself, because it could overwhelm the client.
+First, I write down ideas, select the main keywords from all the previous research, and try to find ways to connect them.
+Then, I start the doodles!
+For the visuals of this post I’ll be using a client´s project, Ariel Elizabeth Designs, as an example.

 I do several pages of ideas and doodles.
 Even if they seem silly, I put them all out in paper!
 I mean, what better way to have an overview of all those ideas otherwise?
 There are usually some 20-30 pre-concepts from that.
 I determine a few winners, and we move on to digitalize them.

 For the next step, I consider the following: